joshshifman/neural-nets/README.md

 # neural-nets
-Implementation of a basic neural net with 1 hidden layer
+Implementation of a basic neural net.

 Resources used: